-Since I was a youngster (and yes, that was a while ago!), I have had a strong affinity with nature and particularly animals in their natural environment.
+I am based in Huddersfield in West Yorkshire, U.K. and have always had a strong affinity with nature and particularly animals in their natural environment.

-My parents fuelled my interest by giving me a Yashica Minster III camera http://bit.ly/2gGrICe for my 21st birthday (good in its day) with its fixed standard lens which enabled me to capture limited images of wildlife, for at that time all photographs were taken on film and pressing the shutter was an expensive business, taking into account the cost of film and processing.
-Writing this seems strange now when many children are walking around with mobile phones all capable of producing far better images with their built in cameras than I could ever have hoped for.
+The first camera I owned was a Yashica Minster III camera http://bit.ly/2gGrICe with its fixed standard lens which enabled me to capture limited images of wildlife, for at that time all photographs were taken on film and pressing the shutter was an expensive business, taking into account the cost of film and processing.
+What a change from today when half the world seem to be walking around with mobile phones all capable of producing far better images with their built in cameras than I could ever have hoped for.

 With the advent of digital SLR cameras and the huge improvement in technology, I have now been able to further indulge my passion and also to travel to exotic places for wildife like Tanzania, Norway, Finland, Botswana, Zimbabwe, South Africa and Iceland.
-It costs almost nothing after the initial investment in equipment to fire off shots to your heart’s content, but travelling to far flung corners of the world to access these opportunities has replaced the cost of developing and printing by a scale of magnitude.
+While it costs almost nothing after the initial investment in equipment to fire off shots to your heart’s content, the expense of visiting these far flung corners of the world is not insignificant.

 Sometimes it’s just the sheer exuberance of being in the presence of these wonderful animals or sharing a special moment with them.